-How do you think we’ll get on in this game?
-Have your say in our discussion thread.
+How do you think we’ll do against the Potters?
+Can we get a rare Boxing Day victory?
+Have your say in our match discussion thread here.

 Latest posts by Cal (see all)

 - Preview: Newcastle Utd vs Sunderland – 20/03/16 - 20 March 2016

 - Preview: Arsenal vs Newcastle Utd – 02/01/16 - 2 January 2016

 - Preview: Tottenham vs Newcastle Utd – 13/12/15 - 13 December 2015